iwanalabs/econagents/docs/source/Managing_Agents.rst

 When using phase-based managers, phase transitions follow this sequence:

 1. **Phase Transition Event**: Server sends an event indicating a phase change
-2. **Current Phase Shutdown**: If in a continuous phase, any pending phase actions are cancelled
+2. **Current Phase Shutdown**: If in a continuous-time phase, any pending phase actions are cancelled
 3. **Phase End Hook**: The ``on_phase_end`` hook is called for the old phase
 4. **Phase Update**: The current phase is updated to the new phase
 5. **Phase Start Hook**: The ``on_phase_start`` hook is called for the new phase
-6. **Continuous Phase Setup**: If the new phase is continuous, a background task is started
+6. **Phase Type Determination**:
+   * For turn-based phases (default): An initial action is executed once
+   * For continuous-time phases (if specified in ``continuous_phases``): A background task is started that will repeatedly execute actions with random delays between ``min_action_delay`` and ``max_action_delay``
 7. **Initial Action**: An initial action is executed for the new phase

-This systematic approach ensures smooth transitions between game phases.
+This systematic approach ensures smooth transitions between different types of game phases.
+To designate specific phases as continuous, use the ``HybridPhaseManager`` and specify them in the ``continuous_phases`` parameter.
+By default, all phases are treated as turn-based.